ticoaisha/m_cloud_fundamentals/readme.md

 * **On-demand self-service** ensures instant resources provisioning.
 * **Resource pooling** makes sure that resources are shared across multiple customers dynamically.
 * **Rapid elasticity** allows for the resources to scale up or down based on the demand.
-* **Measured service** enalbles the pay for what you use principle.
+* **Measured service** enables the pay for what you use principle.

-## Key Considerations for the Cloud:
-For the modern businesses moving to the cloud and utilizing all the accompanyig benefits require strategic planning, balancing security needs, regulatory compliance, cost, and scalability goals.
+For the modern businesses moving to the cloud and utilizing all the accompanying benefits require strategic planning, balancing security needs, regulatory compliance, cost, and scalability goals.
 Choosing the right cloud deployment model and services is crucial to maximizing business efficiency and innovation.
 It is also worth to note that cloud computing has evolved far beyond its original scope, incorporating AI, IoT, and edge computing.
 As it continues to shape our digital landscape, understanding the fundamentals and models of cloud computing is critical for businesses aiming to remain agile and innovative.